CommonsBuild/tqf/README.md

 * Increased Sybil Resistance
 * Subject Matter Expertise Signal Boosting
 * Community Token Signal Processing
-* Pluralistic Framework for Analysing Funding Public Goods
+* Pluralistic Framework for Analyzing Public Goods Funding
 * Platform for Quadratic Funding Research Education and Communication

 The TQF tool allows for stepping through the process of quadratic funding and